Lodewijk van Bylandt: Career

 This again caused a furor in the Republic and public opinion also held the stadtholder responsible for the fiasco, though he for once had supported the expedition.
 The States of Holland demanded a public inquiry and the commission that conducted that inquiry recommended prosecution of the officers involved, especially Van Bylandt.
 This time a court-martial was not deemed to be sufficient, but the case was taken up by a special judicial commission of the States-General at the end of 1783.
 The trial only started in 1785 (after the war had already ended) and was dragged out by his friends.
-Meanwhile, the revolt of the Patriots took its course and the military intervention of the Prussians and British in 1787, that ended that revolt, also enabled the stadtholder to quietly end the inquiry.
+Meanwhile, the revolt of the Patriots took its course and the Prussian invasion of Holland in 1787, that ended that revolt, also enabled the stadtholder to quietly end the inquiry.

-Van Bylandt had never lost the favor of the stadtholder and the latter was now able to promote him to lieutenant-admiral.
-He was given the prestigious function of inspector-general of the corps of naval gunners.
+Van Bylandt had never lost the favor of the stadtholder and the latter was now able to promote him to lieutenant admiral.
+He was given the prestigious function of inspector-general of the naval artillery corps.
 He died in 1793, still in office.
 During his career he made great contributions to codification of naval tactics with his Zeetactiek of Grondregelen der krijgskunde ter zee ("Naval tactics or Fundamentals of military science at sea;" Amsterdam, 1767) and he is also credited with restoring discipline in the fleet, which apparently had reached a low level at some point.